 And I hope that I can pass that on to others, not to take their grief or sadness away, but to help them to find a way forward, by holding the hand of, but not being consumed by the grief that the loss of a loved one brings.

 The first chink of light I discovered on my journey was a beautifully moving video by Dr Kathryn Mannix, a palliative care doctor and best selling author on opening up conversations around death.
 Her words were wonderfully liberating as I realised that my feelings and frustrations around my fathers death were real, not a figment of my imagination and her work is very much aimed at compassionate and honest conversations, which enable us all to face death with courage and compassion rather than fear and angst.

 I then discovered the soul midwifery school, started by Felicity Warner.
 Soul Midwives are non-medical, holistic companions who guide and support the dying, in order to facilitate a gentle and tranquil death.
-They provide emotional, spiritual and therapeutic support to the dying person who is always referred to as a friend and also their families and loved ones.
+They provide emotional, spiritual and therapeutic support to the dying person and also their families and loved ones.